xodudrkd/gophertainer/README.md

 gophertainer state <container-id>
 ```

-### FAQ

-**General Questions:**

-**Q: How does Gophertainer compare to Docker?**
-A: Gophertainer is a container runtime (like runc), while Docker is a complete container platform.
-Gophertainer focuses on OCI compliance, security, and checkpoint/restore capabilities.

-**Q: Can I use Gophertainer with Kubernetes?**
-A: Yes!
-Gophertainer integrates with Kubernetes via CRI-O or containerd.
-See the [Integration](#-integration) section for setup instructions.

-**Q: Is Gophertainer production-ready?**
-A: Currently in beta.
-While feature-complete, it's still undergoing testing. **Do not use in production** until the stable release.

-**Technical Questions:**

-**Q: What's the minimum Linux kernel version required?**
-A: Linux 4.14+ is required for full namespace support.
-Some features may work on older kernels.

-**Q: How do I enable rootless mode?**
-A: Configure user namespace mappings and use the `--rootless` flag.
-See the [Configuration](#️-configuration--setup) section for details.

-**Q: Can I checkpoint containers running databases?**
-A: CRIU checkpoint/restore works best with stateless applications.
-Database containers may require special handling or may not be supported.

-**Performance Questions:**

-**Q: Why is Gophertainer slower than runc?**
-A: Gophertainer includes additional security checks and monitoring.
-The overhead is typically <10% and can be tuned based on your security requirements.

-**Q: How can I optimize memory usage?**
-A: Use memory pooling (`GOPHERTAINER_POOL_SIZE`), set appropriate container limits, and consider using lightweight base images.

----

 ## 🤝 Contributing

-We welcome contributions!
-Here's how to get started:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)